grantmcdermott/arch-tips/README.md

 FONT=ter-132n
 ```

+### Tilix

+I prefer [Tilix](https://gnunn1.github.io/tilix-web/) to the default Gnome terminal.
+The old way of changing the default terminal no longer works in the latest versions of Gnome (see [here](https://bbs.archlinux.org/viewtopic.php?id=246952)).
+But a simple solution that covers most use cases is to modify the "Ctrl+Alt+T" shortcut.
+Go to `Settings > Devices > Keyboard Shortcuts`.
+At the bottom, change the "Terminal" command entry to "tilix" (from gnome-terminal).

+`gnome-terminal`

 ### Printing

 My home printer had been found automatically at first.
 However, I couldn't find it after a while for some reason.
 Adding it manually was a pain, because I didn't have the correct permissions in CUPS.
 (Adding myself to the "cups" user group didn't work either.)
 I solved the problem by following [these instructions](https://kernelmastery.com/enable-regular-users-to-add-printers-to-cups/).